giordanocardillo/janus-post-processor/README.md

 ### `janus-pp-rec` file

-The `janus-pp-rec` executable file has been cmopiled under alpine linux 3.6 so this docker image is based on that OS.
+The provided `janus-pp-rec` executable file has been compiled under alpine linux 3.6 so this docker image is based on that OS.

 ## Usage